 TEMPLATE EVENTS SCREEN

-To edit your Template Events, open the template in the Template Editor, expand the gear menu and select Manage Events.
+To edit your Template Events, open the template in the Template Editor, expand the gear menu and select Template Events.

 This will open the Template Events screen, where all events for that particular template are managed.

 The Triggers In-Use area on the left side of the screen lists all existing Template Events, including the event trigger and a summary of the event action.
 Click on any one of these events to view its details on the right side.
 The When this Happens section on the right details the event's Trigger, and the Do the Following section details the event's action.